limzkil/OM-binder-program/README.md

 ## Scripts

-Run `npm start` and `node server.js` in two seperate terminals in top level of repository for working locally within the `working-localhost` branch.
+Run `npm start` and `node server.js` in two seperate terminals in top level of repository for working locally within the `working-localhost` branch. `Main` houses Heroku production build.

 ## Purpose